mato777/py-collections/README.md

 - `filter(predicate)` - Filter elements based on a predicate
 - `group_by(key)` - Group items by a key or callback function
 - `chunk(size)` - Split collection into smaller chunks
+- `reverse()` - Return a new collection with items in reverse order
+- `clone()` - Return a new collection with the same items
+- `remove(target)` - Remove all items that match the target element or predicate (modifies collection in-place)
+- `remove_one(target)` - Remove the first occurrence of an item that matches the target element or predicate (modifies collection in-place)
 - `dump_me()` - Debug method to print collection contents (doesn't stop execution)
 - `dump_me_and_die()` - Debug method to print collection contents and stop execution